ccq18/idev/elk/extensions/enterprise-search/README.md

 ### Start the server

-To include Enterprise Search in the stack, run Docker Compose from the root of the repository with an additional command line argument referencing the `enterprise-search-compose.yml` file:
+To include Enterprise Search in the stack, run docker-compose from the root of the repository with an additional command line argument referencing the `enterprise-search-compose.yml` file:

 ```console